Movicon Help on Line - Rel. 11.7.1302

 [Variable|xxxxxxxxxx]

-In the example above, after having inserted 10 "x", the number of characters that will be printed will be equal to 10.
+In the example above, after having inserted 10 "x", the number of characters printed will be equal to 10.
 When the string is composed of number less than 10 characters, a number of spaces equal to the number of characters missing will be inserted.
-Control checks are only made if the number of characters is less than the number set.
+Checks are only performed when the number of characters is less than the number set.
 If the string exceeds the set number of characters, all of the string's characters will be printed.

 Data Logger or Historical Log Field

-To insert a Data Logger or Historical Log column value you must used the following syntax:
+To insert a value in the Data Logger column or Historical Log column, you must used the following syntax:

 [$Column$|Format]

-The "Format" part indicated the format to use for representing the field value (see paragraph "Data Formats" for further details).
-When the data base field is string type and you need that a fixed number of characters be printed in order not to mismatch format alignments, insert the same number of "x" as there are characters to be printed in the "Format" parameter:
+The "Format" part indicates the format to use to represent the field value (see paragraph "Data Formats" for further details).
+When the database field is string type and you need that a fixed number of characters be printed in order not to mismatch format alignments, insert the same number of "x" as there are characters to be printed in the "Format" parameter:

 [$Colonna$|xxxxxxxxxx]

 In the example above, after having inserted 10 "x", the number of characters that will be printed will be equal to 10.
 When the string is composed of number less than 10 characters, a number of spaces equal to the number of characters missing will be inserted.
-Control checks are only made if the number of characters is less than the number set.
+Checks are only performed when the number of characters is less than the number set.
 If the string exceeds the set number of characters, all of the string's characters will be printed.

 Data Logger or Historical Log next row field